Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/software_setup.md

 - `config`: Some default settings, configuring backups and removing some overly strict style warnings.
 - `api`: The Rivals dialect, telling the editor what functions and variables exist in Rivals, so it can autocomplete and check for errors.
-- `plugin`: Installs [the Assistant](/assistant), a multipurpose tool that quietly automates many tedious parts of Rivals modding.
+- `plugin`: Installs [the Assistant](/assistant), a multipurpose tool that automates tedious parts of Rivals modding.

 ::: warn

 Later parts of this guide assume you have installed GMEdit and [the Assistant](/assistant), as described above.

-If you don't use the Assistant, you may occasionally get errors about functions not being defined, because normally the Assistant would supply them.
+If you don't use the Assistant, you may get errors about undefined functions, because the guide assumes Assistant would supply them.

 :::